FFT, PSD and spectrograms don't need to be so complicated. Once you understand the basics they can really help with your vibration analysis.

 Because of how PSDs cancel out the effect of bandwidth of a frequency spectrum, many test standards will describe their vibration environment with a PSD.
 Let’s go through an example from MIL-STD-810G.
 Figure 514.6C-5 (page 312) describes the typical acceleration levels that jet aircraft cargo are exposed to as shown below.

 If you were developing something for the government that was going to be transported with a jet aircraft, you would be required to do some testing on your device/equipment to prove it can survive prolonged exposure to those vibration levels.
 Most shaker control systems will have these exposure profiles built in but they can also be constructed easily given some known PSD levels and rise/decline rates.
-Let’s take a look at some data captured by a Slam Stick X when it was being excited with these vibration levels; all this data is available to download.
+Let’s take a look at some data captured by an enDAQ sensor (formerly Slam Stick) when it was being excited with these vibration levels; all this data is available to download.

 Obviously the raw data in the time domain doesn’t tell us much although I was admittedly surprised by the nearly 20g amplitude of the vibration.
 Let’s do some vibration analysis and compute both FFTs and PSDs of these signals to see how the signal length affects the amplitude for the FFT but not the PSD.

 The red lines in the PSD are the input error bounds that the shaker is trying to keep the signal within.
 As you see, the PSD of different signal lengths just fills in this area but the amplitude doesn’t change overall.
 The FFT amplitude however shifts down as the bandwidth is increased.
 The PSD amplitude does not shift because it is normalized to the frequency bin width.
 This normalization that occurs in a PSD calculation makes it so much more desirable to be used when analyzing random vibration signals.

 Vibration Analysis of the Seat on a Commercial Airline